Sponsored by Patrick Gale

 The three entry levels are:

 Category A – children aged 5 to 11yrs (KS1 & KS2 equivalent)

 Category B – children aged 11 to 16yrs (KS3 &KS4 equivalent)

 Category C – young people aged 16 to 18yrs (KS5 equivalent)

-All poems should be accompanied by an entry form and sent to: The Charles Causley Young People’s Poetry Competition 2019, 2 Cyprus Well, Ridgegrove Hill, Launceston, PL15 8BT or emailed to firstname.lastname@example.org with YP Poetry Competition 2019 in the subject box.
+All poems should be accompanied by an entry form that includes a contact telephone number (either a parent or a teacher) and sent to: The Charles Causley Young People’s Poetry Competition 2020, 2 Cyprus Well, Ridgegrove Hill, Launceston, PL15 8BT or emailed to firstname.lastname@example.org with YP Poetry Competition 2020 in the subject box.